 (2) Petition for Contempt.
 If a person willfully fails to comply with an order issued under subsection (f)(1), Bar Counsel may file a petition for contempt pursuant to Rule 15-206 or for a body attachment pursuant to Rule 2-510 (j).

 (3) Other Sanctions.
-If the person is the attorney who is the subject of the investigation, Bar Counsel may, in addition, (A) with the approval of the Chair of the Commission, file with the Court of Appeals a petition to suspend the attorney from practicing law pending compliance with the subpoena, and (B) file a statement of charges pursuant to Rule 19-718 for violation of Rule 19-308.1.
+If the person is the attorney who is the subject of the investigation, Bar Counsel may, in addition, (A) with the approval of the Chair of the Commission, file with the Supreme Court a petition to suspend the attorney from practicing law pending compliance with the subpoena, and (B) file a statement of charges pursuant to Rule 19-718 for violation of Rule 19-308.1.
 The attorney may file a response to a petition for suspension within 15 days after service of the petition.
 The Court may decide the issue on the papers filed or shall hold an expedited hearing on the petition.